Wljmanie/CodeChallenges/README.md

 I figured I might as well run my tests with GitHub Actions.
 I had a little trouble with getting it to work, however Windows is not case sensitive, Linux is.
 So I learned when referencing projects, it is case sensitive to avoid problems down the road.

+I had a problem with the Range validation.
+However it only seems to work on properties.
+So they need a get set.
+Have to be mind full of that in the future.